LifeBogger presents the Full Story of a Football Genius known by the Nickname; “Raumdeuter or False 9”.

-Yes, everyone knows about his abilities but few consider Thomas Muller Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his abilities, but few consider Thomas Muller’s Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

-Thomas Muller Childhood Story Plus Untold Biography Facts – Early Life
+Thomas Muller Childhood Story – Early Life and Family Background:

-Thomas Muller was born on the 13th day of September 1989 in Oberbayern, Germany.
+German Football Legend, Thomas Muller, was born on the 13th day of September 1989 in Oberbayern, Germany.

-His first youth team, TSV Pähl once scored 160 goals in a season.
-Although he was tightly marked, Thomas created space for others to score and still ended up scoring more than 100 goals himself through series of clinical touches.
+His first youth team, TSV Pähl, once scored 160 goals in a season.
+Although he was tightly marked, Thomas created space for others to score and still ended up scoring more than 100 goals himself through a series of clinical touches.

-Thomas was a year younger than the other boys as at then.
+Thomas was a year younger than the other boys then.
 He spent more time training alone since he became a media sensation in his 100 goals exploits.

-Müller’s first club was local outfit TSV Pähl and it was evident from an early age that he was destined for great things all thanks to his ability to make clinical touches.
+Müller’s first club was a local outfit TSV Pähl, and it was evident from an early age that he was destined for great things, all thanks to his ability to make clinical touches.

 Family friend Wolfgang Tuffentsamer once recalled… “Muller stood out playing for Pähl very early on.
 I remember one season where we scored 165 goals, and Müller bagged 120 of them.”

-Thomas and Lisa met in 2006 (both 17 at the time) and they started dating.
-Two years later he proposed her on Christmas Eve in front of her parents’ home.
+Thomas and Lisa met in 2006 (both 17 at the time), and they started dating.
+Two years later, he proposed to her on Christmas Eve in front of her parents’ home.

 They waited for about a year and were married in 2009 at the registry office of Ismaning, celebrating afterwards with their close family.
 Their ordinary wedding photo seen below denotes a typical German Pähl Wedding Culture.

-Thomas Muller love story is all about Love their simplicity and humbleness.
-Below is Thomas Muller with his Lady of Love Lisa.
+Thomas Muller’s love story is all about support, both lovers’ simplicity and humbleness.
+Below is the Footballer with his Lady of Love- Lisa.

-Both lovers have learnt the ability to maintain correct body position.
+Both lovers have learnt the ability to maintain the correct body positions.
 They have both undergone training in strength and muscular endurance of the muscles around the joint.